Nom Nom logo

 Over the long term, there should be an improvement in the consistency of the stool, but in the short term: as the bacteria (that are a key component of both your dog's immune system and digestive function) adapt to these different nutrients and ingredients, it may cause a loosening of the stool for that first week or so.
 This is perfectly normal and not something to be alarmed at.
 It does not mean that the stool is a function of the product being spoiled or not the best for your dog.

 It is simply that new bacteria have to come in to digest these different nutrients.
 In addition, any time a dog changes its food, one of its responses can be occasionally a brief period of vomiting.
-This may be due to the higher fat content within some of the diets that is important for skin and coat health but again (especially) different from some kibble diets.
+This may be due to the higher fat content within some of the diets that important for skin and coat health but again (especially) different from some kibble diets.
 If that happens once or twice and your dog is acting normally, that is not a cause for concern.

 Related articles